BirdeeHub/argmark/README.md

 ### `M.add_windows(tar_win_id?: integer)`

-Adds the buffers of all visible windows to the arglist for the target window.
+Adds the main buffers of all windows to the arglist for the target window.
 Duplicates removed automatically.